 Along the Tower District's corridors, promote mixed-use development such that ground level commercial uses front onto public streets and sidewalks, while residential uses are located above commercial uses ("vertical mixed use") and/or are located behind commercial uses ("horizontal mixed use").
-Specifically, enable high-intensity development along Blackstone Avenue between Clinton and McKinley.
+Specifically, enable high-intensity development along Blackstone Avenue between Clinton and Bremer (except along Susan B. Anthony frontage).
 Emphasize commercial frontage where commercial frontage now exists and at intersections, such as to create a major mixed-use node at Shields and Maroa.
 Allow ground-floor residential in locations that are not adjacent or nearly adjacent to existing commercial frontage.

-LU 2.2 Enable development of well-designed "missing middle" housing within single-family and other areas.
+LU 2.2 Enable development of well-designed "Missing Middle" Housing within single-family neighborhoods and other areas.

-Allow small multiplex buildings with six or less units on infill sites where their massing can have a positive effect on "density tolerant" sites that include street corners, along collector and arterial streets, adjacent to open space, and on larger properties where building mass can transition in scale to adjacent single-family homes.
+Allow and encourage small multiplex buildings with six or less units on infill sites where their massing can have a positive effect on "density tolerant" sites that include street corners, along collector and arterial streets, adjacent to open space, and on larger properties where building mass can transition in scale to adjacent single-family homes.